Avie17/Zodiac-Animal-Final/README.md

 In some cases logic, how to use things like "element" in the javascript and fixing how to reset my code.
 My code had an error where the link of one animal would stay even though you typed in another animal's year to be displayed.

 Other than that most things were written on my own, slight syntax here and there.

+The things like the az html and  doghtml are all kind of just the layouts of the program. az is the first thing you should see when you run the program, it has the calculator for which year correlates to which animal that you are
+The other Dog, rat, ox, etc html links are just more in depth info pages based on which year you put.